prikhi/pencil/docs/source/reference/behaviours.rst

 Box
 ---

-This behaviour is used to assign value to width and height attributes of the target object.
+This behaviour is used to assign values to the width and height attributes of the target object.

 Target object
 ^^^^^^^^^^^^^

-All objects have width and height attributes.
+Any object that supports width and height attributes.

 XML syntax
 ^^^^^^^^^^